-In addition to the recognised gains and losses included in the Comprehensive Income and Expenditure Statement, actuarial gains of £320k (£591k loss in 2009/10) were included in other comprehensive income and expenditure in the Comprehensive Income and Expenditure Statement.
-The cumulative amount of actuarial gains and losses recognised in other comprehensive income and expenditure is a loss of £271k.
+In addition to the recognised gains and losses included in the Comprehensive Income and Expenditure Statement, actuarial losses of £90k (£320k gain in 2010/11) were included in other comprehensive income and expenditure in the Comprehensive Income and Expenditure Statement.
+The cumulative amount of actuarial gains and losses recognised in other comprehensive income and expenditure is a loss of £361k (£271k loss in 2010/11).